Superman - The Legal Case

 - 2006 - Siegel estate wins copyright on Superboy character from their 2002 filing for ownership.
 However, the court reverses the 2006 ruling in 2007, and the case is still in transit through the courts.

-- 2011 - Warners has to have a Superman film in production in 2011 in order to maintain the terms of the existing contract with the Siegel/Shuster heirs, otherwise risk suit for damages.
+- 2011 - Warner has to have a Superman film in production in 2011 in order to maintain the terms of the existing contract with the Siegel/Shuster heirs, otherwise risk suit for damages.
 (The Chris Nolan (producer) and Zach Snyder (director) Superman "Man of Steel" film project is hence underway.)

 - June 2011: In the ongoing case over Superman in the courts, there are some twists and turns, some of it having to do with the Siegel-Shuster attorney Marc Toberoff (who has also represented the Jack Kirby estate).
 DC Comics / Warner Bros (apparently using stolen internal Toberoff law firm document from an ex-employee) have tried to demonstrate a conflict of interest between Toberoff and the Siegel/Shuster case, demanding he be dismissed as plaintiff representation.
 For more on this, see this blistering Nikki Finke article at Deadline Hollywood (she calls DC/Warner Bros a few choice words, and says "In my view the Time Warner subsidiaries should be ashamed of themselves".)

-- July 2011: The black and white advertisement which announced the original Action Comics #1 featuring Superman is the backbone of an appeal by DC Comics/Warner Bros that the Siegel/Shuster legal demand for termination of copyright was incomplete (the Siegel/Shuster filing did not include the advertisement) and this creates an opening for DC/Warners to keep Superman, as far as what is presented in the left-out black and white advertisement, and there is even the slimmest hope on Warners part to overturn the entire copyright awarded to Siegel/Shuster.
+- July 2011: The black and white advertisement which announced the original Action Comics #1 featuring Superman is the backbone of an appeal by DC Comics/Warner Bros that the Siegel/Shuster legal demand for termination of copyright was incomplete (the Siegel/Shuster filing did not include the advertisement) and this creates an opening for DC/Warner to keep Superman, as far as what is presented in the left-out black and white advertisement, and there is even the slimmest hope on Warner part to overturn the entire copyright awarded to Siegel/Shuster.
 For more on this, see the "Beat" article from July 1, 2011.

 - 2013 - If the current legal situation stands (an iffy proposition considering the history of this tug-of-war) copyright on Superman will synchronize between the estates of Jerry Siegel and Joe Shuster, and DC Comics / Warner Bros would thereafter need a license to produce any new work.